MapsPeople/docs/collections/_cms/index.md

 }
 ```

 The parameters above can be used to show a static Street View image through the Street View Static API.
-Please see [the documentation](https://developers.google.com/maps/documentation/streetview/intro) for more information.
+Please see [the Street View documentation](https://developers.google.com/maps/documentation/streetview/intro) for more information.

 A Street View panorama image can be initialized in a `<div>` the following way: